-- 7. Prior to, or concurrently with the execution this Contract, if so required by Agency, Grantee shall complete, execute and submit to Agency a Certification Regarding hereinafter referred Lobbying, to the "Lobbying as Certification," and any subsequent disclosure forms required under Section 1352, Title 31 U.S.C.
-A copy of the Lobbying Certification shall be included in Part IV of the Application for Grant.
-Grantee covenants that the representations made in the Lobbying Certification are true at the time this Contract is executed and will remain true throughout the entire term of the Contract and any extensions, and that Grantee shall fulfill any and all terms and conditions set forth therein. - shall comply with the 8.
-Grantee discrimination requirements of the Omnibus Crime Control and Safe Streets Act of 1968 which prohibits discrimination in employment and in the delivery of services or benefits on the basis of race, color, national origin, religion, or sex; Title Act 1964 which prohibits VI of the Civil Rights of discrimination in the delivery of services or benefits on the basis of race, color, or national origin; Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990 which prohibit discrimination employment and in the delivery of services or benefits based on disability; Title IX of the Education Amendments of 1972 which prohibits discrimination on the basis of sex in training or educational programs; the Age Discrimination Act of 1975 which prohibits discrimination in the delivery of services or benefits on the basis of age; the Department of Justice regulations implementing the above-referenced statutes at 28 C.F.R.
+7. Prior to, or concurrently with the execution of this Contract, if so required by Agency, Grantee shall complete, execute and submit to Agency a Certification Regarding Lobbying, hereinafter referred to as the "Lobbying Certification," and any subsequent disclosure forms required under Section 1352, Title 31 U. S. C. A copy of the Lobbying Certification shall be included in Part IV of the Application for Grant.
+Grantee covenants that the representations made in the Lobbying Certification are true at the time this Contract is executed and will remain true throughout the entire term of the Contract and any extensions, and that Grantee shall fulfill any and all terms and conditions set forth therein.

+8. Grantee shall comply with the nondiscrimination requirements of the Omnibus Crime Control and Safe Streets Act of 1968 which prohibits discrimination in employment and in the delivery of services or benefits on the basis of race, color, national origin, religion, or sex; Title VI of the Civil Rights Act of 1964 which prohibits discrimination in the delivery of services or benefits on the basis of race, color, or national origin; Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with 1990 which prohibit discrimination Disabilities Act of in employment and in the delivery of services or benefits based on disability; Title IX of the Education Amendments of 1972 which prohibits discrimination on the basis of sex in training or educational programs; the Age Discrimination Act of 1975 which prohibits discrimination in the delivery of services or benefits on the basis of age; the Department of Justice regulations implementing the above-referenced statutes at 28 C.F.R.
 Part 42, subpts.
 C, D, G, and I, 28 C.F.R.
 Part 35, and 28 C.F.R.
 Part 54; Exec.
 Order No. 13279, 28 C.F.R.
-Part 38 (equal protection for faith-based of the laws and other neighborhood organizations); Exec.
-Order No. 13166 and U.S. Department of Justice, Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Discrimination Affecting Limited English Proficient Persons; the Hawaii State Fair Employment Practices Act, Chapter 378, Hawaii Revised Statutes; and all other applicable federal and state laws, rules and regulations.
+Part 38 (equal protection the laws for faith-based and other neighborhood of organizations); Exec.
+Order No. 13166 and U.S. Department of Justice, Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons; the Hawaii State Fair Employment Practices Act, Chapter 378, Hawaii Revised Statutes; and all other applicable federal and state laws, rules and regulations.